mautic/developer-documentation-new/docs/rest_api/forms.rst

      - Theme used to style the Form
    * - ``inKioskMode``
      - boolean
-     - Kiosk mode status - set to ``1`` or ``true`` to disable cookie tracking and IP association for submissions.
+     - Kiosk mode status - set to ``1`` or ``true`` to turn off cookie tracking and IP association for submissions.
 When not set, it defaults to track visitor data
    * - ``renderStyle``
      - boolean
-     - Render style status - set to ``0`` or ``false`` to disable the inclusion of template CSS in the Form output.
-When not set, it defaults to enabled
+     - Render style status - set to ``0`` or ``false`` to turn off the inclusion of template CSS in the Form output.
+When not set, it defaults to on
    * - ``formType``
      - string
      - Type of the Form - ``standalone`` or ``campaign``